AppImage/AppImageKit/README.md

 You are invited to contribute to the AppImage format, the AppImageKit tools, and the PortableLinuxApps website (which is a showcase of AppImage).

 The preferred channel of communication is https://github.com/probonopd/AppImageKit - please file [Issues](https://github.com/probonopd/AppImageKit/issues) (also for wishlist items or discussion topics) or submit [Pull requests](https://github.com/probonopd/AppImageKit/pulls).

+Instead of an IRC channel we use [Gitter](https://gitter.im/probonopd/AppImageKit) which has the advantage that one does not have to be online all the time and one can communicate despite not being in the same timezone.

 ## Acknowledgements